You ask any barbecue aficionado out there what their favorite type of ‘que to eat is and there’s a good chance ribs will make the top 3.

 How to Cook Pork Ribs

-No matter which cut of rib you choose to cook (with the exception of country ribs), you’re going to cook them virtually the same way.
+No matter which cut of rib you choose to cook (with except country ribs), you’re going to cook them virtually the same way.

 Prepare the Ribs